 Congratulations, you've landed at the Flight Delay Compensation website.
-Did you know that, under a European Union law called the Denied Boarding Regulation, you are entitled to compensation up to 600 Euros if your flight (to or from any EU airport) is delayed or cancelled, and that you can claim for any previous delays or cancellations right back as far as 6 years ago?
+Did you know that, under a European Union law called the Denied Boarding Regulation, you are entitled to compensation up to 600 Euros if your flight (to or from any EU airport) is delayed (for 3 hours or more) or cancelled, and that you can claim for any previous delays or cancellations right back as far as 6 years ago?

 Flights can be delayed or cancelled for any number of reasons.
 Some cynical travellers say that flights can be delayed because not enough passengers have booked to be on a particular aircraft to make that journey profitable for the airline, and so the flight is cancelled and the cancellation is then blamed on a spurious technical fault which never, in fact, existed.
 But, happily and for whatever the reason, a new EU law called the Denied Boarding Regulation, which covers both flight delays and cancellations, has been brought in to provide flight delay compensation for all the frustration and havoc that is caused by such events.

 My own particular claim against an airline took place last summer when I booked a flight to see my mother who was hundreds of miles away.
 When I arrived at the airport I noticed immediately that the flight had been delayed by an hour.
 An hour later it was delayed by another hour, then another, and then cancelled altogether.

 What was particularly annoying was that I had planned the journey meticulously and had even - as this was the first time I had taken this particular route - built in a contingency of about two hours between my flight landing and the final rail journey which would take me to my destination.
 My careful planning would have saved the first delay, and even the second, but not the nonsense that followed afterwards.

 I was not best pleased.
 The airline (which will be nameless to protect the guilty) got short shrift from me and an entire day had to be written off as a disaster and a fiasco.